 Talk to a Professional

-To break an addiction, it helps to talk to an expert who has a step-by-step guide on doing it the right way.
+It helps to talk to an expert who has a step-by-step guide on doing it the right way to break an addiction.
 Mental health and substance abuse counselors can give you this guideline and walk you through the process.

 Cognitive-behavioral therapy is often used as a treatment method for overcoming addiction.
-It is a form of talk therapy that focuses on changing your thoughts to change your behaviors.
-It is also a method to help you set positive goals and steps to reach those goals.
+It is a talk therapy that focuses on changing your thoughts to change your behaviors.
+It is also a method to help you set positive goals and steps to reach them.

-If you also struggle with mental health issues like anxiety and depression, you can learn practical coping skills.
+You can learn practical coping skills if you also struggle with mental health issues like anxiety and depression.

 Get Support From Your Peers